Revision 5.1 - May 2026

 Emergency Driving:

-While responding to an emergency, the officer should keep their emergency lights on, unless there is a valid reason not to.
+You should keep their emergency lights on, unless there is a valid reason not to

-While responding to an emergency, the officer should generally keep their siren on while driving through areas where traffic or pedestrians could interfere with the response
+You should generally keep your siren on while driving through areas where traffic or pedestrians could interfere with the response

 This is especially true during responses in narrow areas, around corners, through intersections and areas with sidewalks

-The officer may not break any other laws (such as 9.8 Reckless Endangerment) that could cause injury or death to anyone else, unless the officer has encountered a direct threat to their own life
+You must not break any other laws (such as 9.8 Reckless Endangerment), that could risk injury or death to others; unless they are facing a direct threat to their own life.

 Driving up off-ramps and down on-ramps against the natural flow of traffic should be avoided where possible; however, it is allowed in necessary emergency situations.
 While doing so, officers should exercise extreme caution and utilize both lights and sirens, accompanied by a reduced speed where applicable.
 This specific procedure applies only to going up off-ramps and down on-ramps, and not for any other scenarios.